Brief: In this age of the internet, you can never be too careful with your privacy. Use these alternative search engines that do not track you.

 Peekier is another fascinating privacy-oriented search engine.
 Unlike the previous one, it is not a metasearch engine.
 It may not be the fastest search engine I’ve ever used but it is an interesting take on how search engines could evolve in the near future.

 When you type in a search query, it not only fetches a list of results but also displays the preview images of the web pages listed.
-So, you get a “peek” on what you look for.
-While the search engine does not store your data, the web portals you visit do track you.
+So, you get a “peek” at what you are looking for.
+While the search engine does not store your data, the web portals you visit track you.

-So, in order to avoid that to an extent, Peekier accesses the site and generates a preview image to decide whether to head into the site or not (without you requiring to access it).
-In that way, you allow fewer websites to know about you – mostly the ones you trust.
+So, to avoid that to an extent, Peekier accesses the site and generates a preview image to decide whether to head into the site or not (without you requiring access to it).
+That way, you allow fewer websites to know about you – mostly the ones you trust.

 8. MetaGer